 - It is still a good idea to read to them often even after they know how to read.

 - Read the story and then pause to let them fill in the words.
 (Emphasize trouble sounds)

-The books listed below are linked to Amazon.
+The children’s books for speech-language development listed below are linked to Amazon.
 Full disclosure, if you purchase a book through our site we receive a small commission that we use to run the site and create more content.
 Thank you for supporting our site with your purchases.